 This was confirmed by the regulator’s spokesperson, Madeleine Williams, who said Zuko’s employment on a two-year contract followed a full recruitment process that included advertising and panel interviews.

 “Mr Mantashe was initially appointed as manager: sales (Paterson Grade D2) on a two-year, fixed-term contract effective from 15 August 2016 until 14 July 2018.
+However, on 16 January 2017 he was redeployed from his sales manager post to the position of risk manager until the expiry of his contract in July 2018.
+Both positions were at the same Paterson grade,” she said.

 Two people, who used to work at the railway regulator, claim that Poya, through his powerful position, pushed for Zuko’s appointment despite the company not needing a sales person.